canh25xp/GraduationThesis/OUTLINES.md

 Bootstrap is a lightweight CSS and JavaScript framework that helps developers to design an interface with accessibility in mind, building a responsive layout and conforming with Web Content Accessibility Guideline (WCAG) 2.1.

 Since GecWeb needs to be accessible across different devices, including mobile phones, Bootstrap's responsive grid system and pre-designed components provided a convenient solution.
-While alternative frameworks such as Foundation or Materialize could have been used, Bootstrap’s extensive documentation and widespread adoption made it the most practical choice.
+While alternative frameworks such as Foundation or Materialize could have been used, Bootstrap's extensive documentation and widespread adoption made it the most practical choice.
 Additionally, it adheres to Web Content Accessibility Guidelines (WCAG), ensuring that the user interface remains accessible to all users.

 ## 3.2 Technologies and Platforms